NAP Consistency Q&A With Local Search Expert Mike Blumenthal

 So if you don’t hear anything from this whole intro, hear this.
 Ask questions on the chat.
 If you’re on GoToWebinar on your computer, ask questions in the chat box or I guess in the questions box.
 We’re going to get to those during the live Q&A. The majority of this will be a live Q&A. All this intro is just to sort of introduce the topic for those of you who aren’t familiar.

-Mike: And as a note, I would rather get an email so it’s email@example.com.
+Mike: As a note, I would rather get an email so it’s email@example.com.
 Just a lot of times, Twitter is frustratingly brief for questions that often take more than 140 characters to answer.

 Mark: Okay, great.
 And same with me, firstname.lastname@example.org, if you want to reach out to me.
 First things first, let’s talk about the challenge we have as local SEOs when it comes to performance metrics.
 We have access to certain metrics but many of them are not as far down the funnel as our clients want.